databricks/terraform-provider-databricks/docs/resources/repo.md

 ## Argument Reference

--> **Note** Git folder in Databricks workspace would only be changed, if Terraform stage did change.
+-> Git folder in Databricks workspace would only be changed, if Terraform stage did change.
 This means that any manual changes to managed repository won't be overwritten by Terraform, if there's no local changes to configuration.
 If Git folder in Databricks workspace is modified, application of configuration changes will fail.

 The following arguments are supported: